aflueckiger/KED2021/lectures.md

 ## Week 6: Learning Regular Expressions

-When working with text data, you spend a lot of time to clean your documents and extract some pieces of information.
+When working with text data, you spend a lot of time cleaning your documents and extract some pieces of information.
 Doing this by hand is not only a pain but simply impossible when facing many documents.
 Fortunately, there is a formal language named Regular Expressions that allows writing expressive and generalizable patterns.
 Using these patterns, you can extract and remove any textual parts systematically without missing a single instance.

 <!--